wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-Links.md

 - [2017-How ElasticSearch changed the way I think about search engines… twice](https://parg.co/USg)

 - [search-index #Project#](https://github.com/fergiemcdowall/search-index): A persistent, network resilient, full text search library for the browser and Node.js.

+# HA Database

+- [2018-A Brief History of High Availability](https://www.cockroachlabs.com/blog/brief-history-high-availability/): In this post, we want to take a look at how distributed databases have historically handled partial failures within a system and understand––at a high level––what high availability looks like.